nordeim/The-Scent-gpt5/docs/prompt_to_create.md

 remember to think deeply and systematically via long chain of thoughts to thoroughly and carefully explore the best possible implementation option to implement your proposed changes, then come up with a detailed action plan before executing according to the plan thus created step-by-step cautiously.

 ---
+the current landing page for the thescent theme looks ugly and not matching the UI appearance of the desired landing page provided as the project requirement  which is to create a custom PrestaShop theme based on the desired landing page: 'improved landing page.html' and style.css.

+please carefully and systematically review all the existing theme files under the themes/thescent folder against the original specifications and requirements to identify gaps/improvements needed.

+remember to think deeply and systematically via long chain of thoughts to thoroughly and carefully explore the best possible implementation option to implement your proposed changes, then come up with a detailed action plan before executing according to the plan thus created step-by-step cautiously.

+---
+please continue with your next steps. keep in mind the original requirement to mimic the UI appearance of the desiged landing page provided: 'improved landing page.html' and style.css.

+---
 please carefully and systematically review all the existing theme files under the themes/thescent folder against the original specifications and requirements to identify gaps/improvements needed.

 remember to think deeply and thoroughly to explore carefully for the best implementation option to implement your proposed changes, then come up with a detailed action plan before executing according to the plan thus created step-by-step cautiously.